10 Best Indoor Plants That Bring Positive Energy to Your Home | Plants & Life

 Lucky bamboo for good fortune

-Image: Lucky bamboo arranged in glass vase with water and pebbles.
+Image: Lucky bamboo arranged beautifully with pebbles and water 🌿

 3. Peace Lily